 The packaging industry is constantly, and rapidly, changing to meet the needs of manufacturers, retailers and consumers in an increasingly global, competitive and technological world marketplace.
 In these changing times, the corrugated packaging industry faces unprecedented competition from alternate materials.

-The Corrugated Packaging Alliance (CPA), sponsored by the FBA, AF&PA and AICC, works to protect and grow corrugated’s share of an increasingly competitive packaging market.
+The Corrugated Packaging Alliance (CPA), sponsored by the FBA, AF&PA, AICC and TAPPI, works to protect and grow corrugated's share of an increasingly competitive packaging market.

 - To foster growth and profitability of corrugated in applications where it can be demonstrated, based on credible and persuasive evidence, that corrugated should be the packaging material of choice.